SHAPER: Can You Hear the Shape of a Jet?: Empirical Studies with Jets

 We first use \Shaper to compute the jet isotropy for the purposes of benchmarking the Sinkhorn divergence for runtime and accuracy.
 Jet isotropy is an ideal benchmark since the minimization is trivial; for balanced isotropy, the parameterized manifold consists only of a single event.
 Therefore, no gradient descent is necessary, and this is purely a test of the Sinkhorn approximation.
 This can be viewed as a proxy for the per-epoch runtime and accuracy of the \Shaper algorithm.

 We compute the $n\times n$ jet isotropy, which is the isotropy given by computing the EMD to the uniform event:

-as defined in \Ref{Cesarotti:2020hwb}.
-We do this using \Shaper with many different values of $\epsilon$, and compare to the same calculation done using the Python Optimal Transport (POT)~\cite{flamary2021pot} implementation of the EMD, which was used in \Refs{Cesarotti:2020hwb, Cesarotti_2021}.
+as defined in \Refer{Cesarotti:2020hwb}.
+We do this using \Shaper with many different values of $\epsilon$, and compare to the same calculation done using the Python Optimal Transport (POT)~\cite{flamary2021pot} implementation of the EMD, which was used in \Refers{Cesarotti:2020hwb, Cesarotti_2021}.

 In \Fig{isotropy_benchmark}, we show the results of a runtime vs.\ accuracy study.
 We compute the jet isotropy of 1000 top jets for several different values of $n$, $\epsilon$, and for $\beta = 1$ and $2$.
 In \Fig{isotropy_distributions}, we show the learned $16\times16$ jet isotropies for $\epsilon^{\beta} = 10^{-3}$.
-For this experiment, we use a fixed (conservative) annealing parameter of $\Delta = 0.9$. \Shaper allows for events to be computed in parallelized batches; we run the entire computation in a single batch on a NVIDIA A100, and report the total runtime of the entire batch.\footnote{In principle, the only limiting factor to how many events \Shaper can process at once is the ability to fit the events on a single GPU.}
+For this experiment, we use a fixed (conservative) annealing parameter of $\Delta = 0.9$. \Shaper allows for events to be computed in parallelized batches; we run the entire computation in a single batch on a NVIDIA A100, and report the total runtime of the entire batch.\footnote{In principle, the only limiting factor to how many events \Shaper can process at once is the ability to fit everything on a single GPU.
+We find that we can run up to 10000 events in parallel on 32 GB of memory of a NVIDIA A100.}

 We see from \Fig{isotropy_benchmark} that the accuracy of the Sinkhorn divergence, as an estimator for the Wasserstein metric, begins to saturate at $\epsilon^\beta = 10^{-3}$, and that there is no substantial gain from choosing a smaller $\epsilon$.
 Picking $\epsilon^\beta = 10^{-3}$ ensures percent level accuracy for $\beta = 1$, and few-percent level accuracy for $\beta = 2$, which we can see visually in \Fig{isotropy_distributions}.
 Furthermore, for larger values of $n\times n$, the accuracy is mostly independent of $n$.
+We also observe from \Figs{isotropy_benchmark}{isotropy_distributions} that Sinkhorn tends to slightly underestimate the Wasserstein metric, which can be understood from the strictly negative $\epsilon^\beta$-regulator in \Eq{sinkhorn_dual}.
 Note that for $n = 16$, it takes under 1 second to process 1000 events -- this implies it is possible to process millions of events on the order of an hour, with further speedups possible by choosing a more aggressive value for the annealing parameter $\Delta$.